The wines of Mount Etna are captivating, the history entrancing, and the location itself, breathtaking.

 Sarah H. Bray, Napa-based wine educator and Etna wine specialist.

 Even more fascinating?
 It’s a crazy YOUNG wine region – pretty wild when you consider that the native Sicilians of Etna date back 10,000 years.
-And, Mount Etna’s evolution is 200 million years in the making.
+And, Mount Etna’s evolution is 200 thousand years in the making.

 My proposal: Let’s collectively explore Mount Etna wines – together